allegro/allegro.tech/_posts/2016-11-09-deep-learning-for-frame-detection.md

 ---
 layout: post
-title: Deep learning for frame detection on product images
+title: Deep learning for frame detection in product images
 author: tomasz.bartczak
 tags: [tech, ML, Machine Learning, Deep Learning]
 ---
-In [Allegro](allegro.pl) we are faced with a technical challenge to be able to recognize whether a given image (a product thumbnail) present just a product itself.
+At [Allegro](/about-us/) we are faced with a technical challenge: how to recognize whether a given image (a product thumbnail) presents just a product itself.
 One of the things that we would like to detect is when the product is surrounded by a frame.
-In this post we would like to present our approach for detecting a frame on the image.
+In this post we would like to present our approach for detecting a frame in the image.

 ## Problem

-"Identify whether given image has a frame around a product"
+“Identify whether given image has a frame around a product”

 ### Example